jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 In Chapter 9, we introduced the `scheduleSun()` and `scheduleFixed()` functions to populate a Google Calendar for smartphone-based monitoring.
-In this chapter, we introduce new functions that optimize the recording schedules based on when species are most likely to be captured by smartphone monitoring (i.e. adaptive sampling).
+In this chapter, we introduce new functions that optimize the sampling schedules based on when species are most likely to be captured by smartphone monitoring (i.e. adaptive sampling).
 This process involves the **temporals**, **priorities**, **prioritization** and **schedule** tables of an **AMMonitor** database.

-The premise of adaptive sampling with **AMMonitor** is to schedule recording or photo events such that false negatives are minimized.
+The premise of adaptive sampling with **AMMonitor** is to schedule sampling events such that false negatives are minimized.
 For example, if a target monitoring species is present on site but does not vocalize during a scheduled audio recording session, researchers may incorrectly conclude that the species is absent from the site (‘false negative’).
-The risk of false negatives increases when devices do not monitor on a continuous basis and must be scheduled to operate at specific times of day (i.e., sampling).
+The risk of false negatives increases when devices do not monitor on a continuous basis and must be scheduled to operate at specific times of day, due to data transmission constraints, for example.
 However, determining the optimal sampling schedule is challenging, especially when monitoring multiple species whose activity patterns vary across temporal and environmental conditions.
-If data transmission constraints limit the total amount of recording or photo monitoring that can occur, we want to leverage the sampling resources we have by scheduling monitoring events that maximize the probability of capture (*sensu* \[1\]) for all target species.
+If data transmission constraints limit the total amount of monitoring that can occur, we want to leverage the sampling resources we have by scheduling monitoring events that maximize the probability of capture (*sensu* \[1\]) for all target species.

-**AMMonitor’s** temporally-adaptive sampling algorithm is designed to maximize detection probabilities for a suite of focal species amid sampling constraints.
+**AMMonitor’s** temporally adaptive sampling algorithm is designed to maximize detection probabilities for a suite of focal species amid sampling constraints.
 The algorithm combines user-supplied species “activity” models (stored in the **ammls directory**) with site-specific weather forecasts (stored in the **temporals** table) to set an optimized sampling schedule for the following day.
-For example, an activity model for the Verdin (a songbird) provides the probability that a Verdin will be vocally active (i.e. singing) within each hour at each site for the next 24 hours, given the annual cycle and forecasted temporal conditions at a site.
+For example, an activity model for the Verdin (a songbird) provides the probability that a Verdin will be acoustically available (i.e., singing) within each hour at each site for the next 24 hours, given forecasted temporal conditions at a site and knowledge of Verdin behavior.
 A “stopping rule” for monitoring Verdin at each site can be invoked based on the cumulative likelihood that the species has already been acoustically captured.
-Thus, if it is likely that Verdin vocalized in previous monitoring efforts, we can drop Verdin from the prioritization scheme and focus our monitoring resources on species that have yet to captured.
-In simulation work, we have found that over the course of a study season, the probability of acoustically capturing a focal species at least once via automated acoustic monitoring is higher (and acoustic capture occurs earlier in the season) when using the temporally-adaptive optimized schedule as compared to a fixed schedule, reducing the risk of false negatives \[2\].
+Thus, if it is likely that Verdin vocalized in previous monitoring efforts, we can drop Verdin from the prioritization scheme and focus our monitoring resources on species that have yet to be captured.
+In simulation work, we have found that over the course of a study season, the probability of acoustically capturing a focal species at least once via automated acoustic monitoring is higher (and acoustic capture occurs earlier in the season) when using the temporally adaptive optimized schedule as compared to a fixed schedule, potentially reducing the risk of false negatives and providing more confidence in detection probability estimates \[2\].

-For this chapter, we will use the `dbCreateSample()` function to create a database called “Chap10.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory (which should be your working directory in R).
+For this chapter, we will use the `dbCreateSample()` function to create a database called “Chap10.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory (which should be your working directory in R).
 Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.